As your company adds outside salespeople, there’s more conflict over customers. What would you do?

 As you’ve learned from running an independent building material company, there are always problems.
 But there are bad problems (like not enough revenue to squeak out a profit) and good problems (like too much business for your crew to handle).
 Like many LBM dealers, you’ve been battling the second problem.
 In a nutshell, the strong market has had everyone on your team stretched to capacity.

 Despite low unemployment, your company’s culture and reputation in the market has made it relatively easy for you to attract and hire good people at virtually all positions.
 You’ve been especially blessed when it comes to outside salespeople.
-At last that’s what you thought when you made the hires.
+At least that’s what you thought when you made the hires.
 After all, your existing team of four outside sales reps had more business than they could handle—literally.
 That’s why, when you were choosing between two equally qualified candidates to join your outside sales team, you decided to hire them both.

 The positive impact was felt immediately, when your two new reps brought in orders from existing builder customers who weren’t getting the service they needed from their regular rep. Unfortunately, these strong positives were offset by some strong negatives.
 Here are two examples.